 From the Poolside resources

-- using the ultimate boutique hotels search engine that allows you do to a search in one go of several websites.
+You can also try the ultimate boutique hotels search engine that allows you do to a search in one go of several websites.

-Useful blogs and websites
+Useful family travel blogs and websites

 The following blogs and sites will also give you a good insight into European travels with a family: